MurshidMac/iwtoa-ai-engine/README.md

 * Elasticsearch : Search of flowable/variables of process
 * Spark : machine learning

-These SPARK could be replaced with tensorflow/keras with your model.
+Note SPARK could be replaced with tensorflow/keras with your model.

 #Set FOLLOWING ENV in needed operating system
 * SPARK_HOME = spark-installation-directory